hoffmann-jan/usefulLinks/readme.md

 # usefulLinks
-A collection of useful links for programming.
+A collection of useful links for programming and some misc.

 ## C#
 + [Hidden Features of C#?](https://stackoverflow.com/questions/9033/hidden-features-of-c/1399130)